Seeking the Kingdom of God: From Religion to Relationship

 2. Use Your Gifts to Serve Others

-• Build Yourself Up: You cannot pour living water from an empty vessel.
-Spend time praying in tongues daily to edify your spirit, build up faith, and sensitize yourself to God's presence.
+• Build Yourself Up: You cannot pour from an empty vessel.
+Spend time praying in tongues daily to strengthen your spirit, build up faith, and sensitize yourself to God's presence.

 • Step Out in Faith: If a friend is sick, offer to pray for them right then and there.
-If someone is discouraged, ask the Lord for a word of encouragement.
+If someone is discouraged, ask the Lord for a word of encouragement to give them.
 As you use what you have, you will strengthen your faith.

 3. Be a Kingdom Witness